-The official open ranking of the FIE takes into account the best six results of the World Cup competitions in which the fencer has participated, with a limit of no more than four from any one continent, plus the World Championships or Olympic Games.
+The official ranking of the FIE takes into account the best six results of the World Cup or Grand Prix competitions in which the fencer has participated, with a limit of no more than 3 on the same continent, plus the World Championships or Olympic Games, and the Zonal Championships.

-The official junior ranking of the FIE takes into account the best six results of the World Cup competitions in which the fencer has participated, with a limit of no more than five from any one continent, as well as the World Championships.
-If all the competitions in a particular weapon take place on the same continent, then the ranking shall take into account the best five World Cup results without restriction of continent
+- b.
+The official junior ranking of the FIE takes into account the best six results of the World Cup competitions in which the fencer has participated, with a limit of no more than 3 on the same continent, plus the World Championships and the Zonal Championships.
+If all the competitions in a particular weapon take place on the same continent, then the ranking shall take into account the best five World Cup results without restriction of continent. - 2 Scale of points - c.
+The FIE Grand Prix competitions and the zonal championships are multiplied by a factor of 2.